Nyan-Code/Nyan-Code/README.md

 <img hight="320" width="450" alt="GIF" align="right" src="https://i.redd.it/h7dae4o0uk461.jpg" alt="Bakaguya made by レヴィノス (https://www.pixiv.net/en/artworks/80962527)" >

-If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.
+If you want to reach out to me about anything, be it some doubt or just to hangout and talk or anything just ping me 😉.

 <p align="center">